How the EU is organized

 The European Parliament is the parliamentary organ of the European communities.
 It is made up of 751 members who are directly elected by the population of the 28 member states for five years.
 Each member state is allocated a certain number of seats depending on the size of its population.
 Germany, the largest member state of the EU, has 96 MEPs.
 The Parliament has legislative, budgetary and monitoring powers, though no right of initiative in legislation.
 The Parliament sits in Strasbourg; plenary sessions and committee meetings also take place in Brussels and Luxembourg.

 The European Commission is headquartered in Brussels and is a politically independent supra-national body that represents and safeguards the interests of the entire EU.
 The EU Commission has the right to table proposals (right of initiative) for all common legal acts; as “guardian of the treaties” it ensures that common law is adhered to and in addition enjoys executive powers, for example with regard to the budget and monopolies laws.
 Finally it publicly represents the interests of the community.
-The Commission is headed by the Commission President, since 2014 Jean-Claude Juncker of Luxemburg.
-Each member state is represented by a Commission member.
+The Commission is headed by the Commission President, Since 2019 this is Ursula von der Leyen from Germany.

 Council of the European Union